AstrobioMike/NASA-GeneLab-working/Amplicon/454-and-IonTorrent/GL-DPPD-7106.md

 ---

-# General processing overview with example code
+# General processing overview with example commands

-> Exact processing code for specific datasets is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory of this repository, as well as being provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> Exact processing commands for specific datasets is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory of this repository, as well as being provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).

 ---